 I play around with those five or six “prototype” hexes, arranging them to get the best color flow.
 For example, the reference photo below represents a blanket with a color in each corner, and green in the center.

 To blend colors, I use lights next to lights and darks next to darks.
 I try to use every shade I have of a color, even if it means some colors have only one hexagon.

-I make sure to think about the color distribution and that each color has a similar amount of real estate on the blanket.
+I make sure to think about the outcome of the color placement layout for the crochet blanket.
+Each color has a similar amount of real estate on the blanket.
 For example, if there are four colors, one in each corner, I would keep in mind the midpoints of the four sides and try to transition to the next color around the midpoint.
 Of course this is purely optional..
 I think an uneven distribution would be lovely – when you’re working with so much color harmony, the result is always beautiful.

 When I play with blending color, I consider it as being a very large scale pointillism piece.
 The details of a pointillism piece are lost in the close up.
 It’s when you stand back to view the art that it becomes a full picture.

 (I recommend you spend the time to click and read every tab at the third link above!)